cetusfinance/cetusfinance.github.io/_posts/tim/2016-11-19-Part-1-Not-your-grandads-dotnet.md

 ---
-title: Not your grandad's .net
+title: Not your grandad's .net - Pipes Part 1
 excerpt: "How the world really has changed for .net developers."
 category: "tim"
 header: